Pacific Wreck Database

 Justin Taylan visited in January 2004:

-"I visited the Emily in January 2004, just before its move.
+"I visited the Emily in January 2004, just before it was disassembled and removed.
 Even by today's standards, the flying boat is enormous, and the multi-level museum and nearby subway station allow for excellent views of the aircraft from nearly every angle."

-After 23 years at the Tokyo Maritime Museum, the Emily was shippedat the end of January 2004 to the Kanoya Museum, where it became a JSDF possession is displayed outdoors at the museum.
+In late January 2004 after 23 years at the Tokyo Maritime Museum, the Emily was shipped to the Kanoya Museum Kanoya Museum (Kanoya Naval Air Base Museum) and placed on display outdoors and maintained by the Japanese Self-Defense Force (JSDF).
 The interior remains sealed and air conditioned for preservation.

 Tom Burchill, visited in March 2004